Kimbsy/y-combinator-animation/high-level.md

 - who am I?
 - what is the Y Combinator?
-- bad ways of approaching it
+- definition
+- source code
+- example usage
-- what is it used for?
+- derive what it is used for
-- How is it used? show that we do a (def foo (Y f)), then (foo 5) = 120
 - Clojure primer

 ## Act 2